 HVAC stands for heating, ventilation, and air conditioning.
 The HVAC systems in our homes, offices, shopping malls, and other buildings allow us to live inside without too much concern for what's happening outside.
 But this field goes beyond the regulation of indoor temperatures.
 When such systems are properly installed and maintained, they contribute to better airflow and healthier indoor air quality, which is especially important for people with allergies, asthma, or other medical issues.

 In addition to heating, ventilation, and air conditioning, there is another type of climate-control technology that is crucial to modern life.
 The "R" in HVAC/R stands for refrigeration.
 The storage and transport of perishable foods, medicines, and other items we may take for granted is made possible by today's commercial refrigeration systems.

 Advances in technology are making the heating and cooling of new and retrofitted buildings more and more energy efficient.
 Refrigerants are being developed and used that are more environmentally friendly.
 And technologies such as hydronics (water-based heating), geothermal, and solar-powered heating and cooling are turning the profession into one with a growing number of "green" jobs.

 HVAC systems are installed and serviced by technicians (who are sometimes known as HVAC mechanics or installers).

-The work can be rather varied.
+This is one of the most versatile types of trades.
 From installation to routine maintenance to repair, the many duties of a professional in this industry often add up to working days full of diverse activities.
 However, a lot depends on whether or not a technician chooses to specialize in working with a particular type of equipment (i.e., residential, light commercial, or commercial/industrial) in either the installation or service side of the business.

-So, depending on their specialty, level of knowledge, and arsenal of skills, they carry out tasks that can include:
+So, depending on their specialty, level of knowledge, and arsenal of trade skills, they carry out tasks that can include:

 - Installing furnaces, heat pumps, and air conditioning units